opticgroup/icmesh/index.md

 We’re looking for:

 - **You** 👤 to grab a device 📻, join the network 🌐, and team up with us! 🚀
-- **Community Leaders** 🌟 to rally support and help us raise $1,000 💰 for more repeaters in Trabuco Canyon 📡 and special nodes to link our distant canyon folk 🏞️.
+- **Community Leaders** 🌟 to rally support and help us raise $1,000 💰 for more hilltop radios in Trabuco Canyon 📡 and special nodes to link our distant canyon folk 🏞️.
 - **Nerds, hardware hackers, and radio enthusiasts** 🎙️🤓 to assist in setting up the network, placing initial repeaters 📶, managing servers 🖥️, and coding cool stuff to make this all work 💻✨.
 - **Meet Up with Us** – Join us 📅 **Wednesday's at 6PM** on the mesh & [Discord](https://discord.gg/meshtastic-867578229534359593) to test the network.